therealdreg/pico-usb-sniffer-lite/README.md

 Finally, connect everything to the PC, and you're done!

-WARNING: some USB Hubs can cause problems with this setup.
+**WARNING**: some USB Hubs can cause problems with this setup.
 If you have problems, try connecting ALL directly to the PC.

+**WARNING**: Use short cables to avoid signal degradation (USB & Dupont).
+Avoid stack adapters, etc.

 ## Inspecting USB low speed traffic

-Connect to serial PORT (COM PORT) with a terminal program (like Putty, Tera Term, etc.), por conf:
+Connect to serial PORT (COM PORT) with a terminal program (like Putty, Tera Term, etc.), port conf:
 - 9600 bauds
 - data 8 bits
 - parity none